 Jerry & Charlie (ca. 1930): Charlie Fuqua (left) and Jerry Daniels.

 We've now met Jerry Daniels, Charlie Fuqua, Orville "Hoppy" Jones, and Ivory "Deek" Watson.
 They'll be the main characters in the ensuing Ink Spots story.

 Re-written 1933 Chapter - The following should now be the entire 1933 chapter:

-Probably during the late spring of 1933, Ivory Watson left to do a solo act.
-(And now, because of the Rhythm Club, he had a nickname, "Deac", although he chose to spell it "Deek".
+Probably during the late spring of 1933, Ivory Watson left the Riff Brothers to do a solo act.
+(And now, his nickname had been solidified: "Deac", although he chose to spell it "Deek".
 For the rest of his life, he'd be known as "Deek Watson", although he was sometimes referred to as "Deacon".)
 Presumably Watson was replaced in the group, since they were still called the Four Riff Brothers.
 In September, Slim Green also left.
 (By November, at the latest, he was appearing in a duo with Johnnie Sullivan.
 Green had at least four releases on Decca's Sepia series in 1935, but died of pneumonia in Indianapolis on April 22, 1938.)

 But Hoppy and Miff kept the Riff Brothers going somehow, although no new names were mentioned; they were still on WLW, until January 20, 1934.
 This is the last mention of the group and could signal when Hoppy left to join the King, Jack And The Jester (who'll be along in a few seconds).